-The International Forum is a platform for global collaboration, the initial spark for alliances, actions and the search for an aesthetic movement.
-35 young artists from all continents are coming together in Berlin to ask themselves one question together: What does it mean to make progressive art in the 21st century?
+The International Forum is a platform for global collaboration, the initial spark for alliances, actions and the search for diverse, local perspectives on a variety of global issues.
+Artists from all continents will gather in Berlin to think together, make connections and celebrate.